ArslanAhmedQ/Advanced-Paint/README.md

 # Advanced-Paint

 The program uses MVC as a structure of the program.
 Along with that different design pattern had been used such as factory, strategy and others.
+Different shapes were designed and implemented.
 Shapes feedback (one can see as it draws) was also made possoble.
-Different java libraries and tools were used to implement the features such as whole colour panel, , resolution, save/open, symmetry and thinckness for particular shapes.
+Different java libraries and tools were used to implement the features such as whole colour panel , resolution, save/open, symmetry and thinckness for particular shapes.
 The program advanced paint is developed as a team.
 The instructor provided with a skeleton of basic code and job was to make the progrsm as interesting as possible with advanced features including the basic features.

 High Level Architecture:
 	MVC
 	To keep the code simple, a partial MVC was implemented.
 	Model